matarui/evidencebaseddm/menu/syllabus.md

 The first two sessions of this lecture took place in-person but we have switched to an online format.

 ## Course Materials
+The video recordings of the lecture will be made available on SwitchTube starting April 21.
 Materials (slides, readings, exercises) are made available through links below and on <a href="https://adam.unibas.ch/goto_adam_crs_833529.html"><b>ADAM</b></a>.
-ADAM also has a FAQ section that you can use to post any questions related to the lecture.
+ADAM also has a FAQ section that can be used to post questions related to the lecture.

 ## Agenda